Dr Carrie Purcell

 Carrie Purcell is a Research Fellow in the Complexity in Health Improvement Programme, at the MRC/CSO Social and Public Health Sciences Unit.
-Carrie is currently Project Manager of SCOT:REACH-HF, a study evaluating implementation of the REACH-HF cardiac rehabilitation self-management programme in Scotland.
+Carrie is currently Research Site Manager for the NAPSACC trial.
+From 2020-22, Carrie was Project Manager of SCOT:REACH-HF, a study evaluating implementation in Scotland of the REACH-HF cardiac rehabilitation and self-management programme.

-From 2018-2021, Carrie was PI on the Wellcome-funded Sexuality and Abortion Stigma Study (SASS).
+From 2018-2021, Carrie was PI on the Wellcome Trust-funded Sexuality and Abortion Stigma Study (SASS).
 In partnership with colleagues at the Open University, Ulster, and Bournemouth Universities, SASS explored the potential for qualitative secondary analysis of a range of abortion-related UK datasets to inform understanding of abortion stigma.
-Carrie is a collaborator on the My Body, My Life abortion storytelling project and travelling exhibition, and co-investigator on the related Abortion During Covid-19 study.
+Carrie is a collaborator on My Body, My Life, and was co-investigator on the related Abortion During Covid-19 study.

-In her previous role, Carrie led the process evaluation compotent of the NIHR-funded STASH trial, a feasibility study of a peer-led intervention with secondary school students aimed at improving sexual health.
+Carrie previously led the process evaluation compotent of STASH, an NIHR-funded feasibility study of a peer-led intervention with secondary school students aimed at improving sexual health.
 Prior to that, Carrie worked as an Investigator Scientist at the SPHSU, and as a Research Fellow in the Centre for Population Health Sciences, University of Edinburgh.
-Carrie's holds an MA(SocSci) in Sociology from the University of Glasgow, and an MSc and PhD in Sociology from the University of Edinburgh.
+She holds an MA(SocSci) in Sociology from the University of Glasgow, and an MSc and PhD in Sociology from the University of Edinburgh.

 Carrie’s research takes a primarily sociological but interdisciplinary approach to sexual and reproductive health inequalities.
 Her research interests broadly span:

 - cardiac health

 - access to healthcare

 - implementation science